4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 How to get to Oaxaca

 There’s an international airport in Oaxaca, Xoxocotlán International Airport (OAX).
-Many international flights transit through Mexico City but some cities have direct flights (including from Dallas, Texas).
+Many international flights transit through Mexico City but some cities have direct flights here.
 Search for and compare flights to Oaxaca here.

 If you’re already in Mexico, there are plenty of buses and domestic flights from Mexico City and other major cities to Oaxaca.
 Mexican buses are super comfortable, especially the long-distance buses.